-If you have unexplainable leg pain, especially after walking or exercising, you could be one of the eight to ten million people in the United States who suffer from Peripheral Artery Disease (PAD).
-This condition is often underdiagnosed and untreated, which is a serious problem due to the danger that it can pose.
+If you have unexplained leg pain, especially after you walk or exercise, you could be one of the eight to ten million people in the United States who suffer from Peripheral Artery Disease (PAD).
+This condition is often difficult to diagnose, leaving many sufferers untreated, which is a serious problem due to the danger that it can pose.

 What is PAD?

-Peripheral Artery Disease is the narrowing of the peripheral arteries.
-While it most commonly affects the legs, it can also be found in the stomach, arms, and head.
-Arteries begin to narrow when plaque, which consists of cholesterol, calcium, fibrin, and fatty substances, builds on the walls of the artery.
+Peripheral Artery Disease is caused by a narrowing of the peripheral arteries.
+While it most commonly affects the legs, it can also be found in the stomach, arms, and even your head.
+Arteries begin to narrow when plaque, which is made up of cholesterol, calcium, fibrin, and fatty substances, builds on the walls of the artery.
 The disease restricts the amount of blood flow and raises blood pressure.
-In severe cases, a blood clot can form and completely stop blood flow, which can result in a stroke or heart attack.
+In severe cases, a blood clot can form and completely stop your blood flow, which can result in a stroke or heart attack.

 Risks & Symptoms of PAD

-- Leg pain during exercise, and also at rest
+- Leg pain during exercise, and also when at rest

 - Leg numbness or weakness

-- Wounds of the legs, foot, or toes that do not heal easily
+- Wounds (ulcers) of the legs, foot, or toes that do not heal easily

-- Slow nail growth on toes or hair growth on the leg
+- Slow nail growth on toes or lack of hair growth on the leg

 - Some men experience erectile dysfunction